|RBI Established:||1 April 1935|

 Apart from the CRR, the banks have to maintain a percentage of their deposits as liquid assets in the form of gold, cash, and approved securities from the central government or state governments of India.
 This percentage is known as SLR.
 Here, banks earn interest on liquid assets.

-Example: If a person deposits Rs.1000 in a bank and if the prevailing SLR is 20% then, the bank has to maintain liquid assets of Rs.200 in the form of gold, cash, and as the government approved securities.
+Example: If a person deposits Rs.1000 in a bank and if the prevailing SLR is 20% then the bank has to maintain liquid assets of Rs.200 in the form of gold, cash, and government-approved securities.

 The MCLR replaced the base rate system with effect from April 1, 2016.

-Under the MCLR the calculation of interest rates will be based upon-
+Under the MCLR, the calculation of interest rates are based upon-

 1. The marginal cost of funds